damongolding/PhotoShop-Scripts/readme.md

 ## What do I do with them?

-Install the toolkit using the ZXP file, then a panel will be available in Window/Extensions
+Install the toolkit using the ZXP file, then a panel will be available in Photoshop via Window > Extensions > Damon's tools

 #### Add Extention